Torregu/DataCamp/Projects/content/Guided/Visualizing Inequalities in Life Expectancy/README.md

-FREE PROJECT
+PREMIUM PROJECT
-# Visualizing COVID-19
+# Visualizing Inequalities in Life Expectancy

-Visualize the rise of COVID-19 cases globally with ggplot2.
+Compare life expectancy across countries and genders with ggplot2.

-9 tasks
+10 tasks
 1500 XP

 <img src="style-project-description.svg" width="180" height="30" alt="css-in-readme">

-Within months, COVID-19 went from an epidemic to a pandemic.
-From the first identified case in December 2019, how did the virus spread so fast and widely?
-In this free R project, we will visualize data from the early months of the coronavirus outbreak to see how this virus grew to be a global pandemic.

-This project assumes you can manipulate data frames using `dplyr` and make plots using `ggplot2`.
+Do women live longer than men?
+How long?
+Does it happen everywhere?
+Is life expectancy increasing?
+Everywhere?
+Which is the country with the lowest life expectancy?
+Which is the one with the highest?
+In this project, you will answer all these questions by manipulating and visualizing United Nations life expectancy data using `ggplot2`.

+The dataset can be found [**here**](http://data.un.org/Data.aspx?d=GenderStat&f=inID:37&c=1,2,3,4,5,6&s=crEngName:asc,sgvEngName:asc,timeEngName:desc&v=1) and contains the average life expectancies of men and women by country (in years).
+It covers four periods: 1985-1990, 1990-1995, 1995-2000, and 2000-2005.

 <img src="style-project-tasks.svg" width="130" height="30" alt="css-in-readme">

-1. From epidemic to pandemic
-2. Confirmed cases throughout the world
-3. China compared to the rest of the world
-4. Let's annotate!
-5. Adding a trend line to China
-6. And the rest of the world?
-7. Adding a logarithmic scale
-8. Which countries outside of China have been hit hardest?
-9. Plotting hardest hit countries as of Mid-March 2020
+1. United Nations life expectancy data
+2. Life expectancy of men vs. women by country
+3. Visualize I
+4. Reference lines I
+5. Plot titles and axis labels
+6. Highlighting remarkable countries I
+7. How has life expectancy by gender evolved?
+8. Visualize II
+9. Reference lines II
+10. Highlighting remarkable countries II

 **Technology**